ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 To speed up training in other environments, especially when using a lot of transformations for data augmentation, we cache the prepared dataset using pytorch right before training.
 The dataset is saved to a file named after the preprocessing parameters, as well as a hash of all file names to ensure consistency.
 A file only containing the test data after the split is also saved to make calculating the metrics quicker.

-For monitoring and deploying we log and push all of our run data to "Weights and Biases" <-LINK>, which allows us to plot and compare many runs, as well as automatically do hyperparameter-tuning.
+For monitoring and deploying we log and push all of our run data to "Weights and Biases", which allows us to plot and compare many runs, as well as automatically do hyperparameter-tuning.
 After each training we also push the model weights as well as the test data, if it has not been saved before, otherwise a link to it.
 This allows us to deploy a model and calculate the final metrics in seconds.

 ---